 Law Enforcement Support Center

 The Law Enforcement Support Center (LESC) is a national enforcement operations facility administered by U.S. Immigration and Customs Enforcement (ICE), the largest investigative agency in the Department of Homeland Security (DHS).
-The center is a single national point of contact that provides timely immigration status, identity information and real-time assistance to local, state and federal law enforcement agencies on aliens suspected, arrested or convicted of criminal activity.
+The center is a single national point of contact that provides timely immigration status, identity information and real-time assistance to local, state and federal law enforcement agencies on noncitizens suspected, arrested or convicted of criminal activity.
 The center protects and defends the United States by sharing timely and relevant ICE information with our law enforcement partners around the world.

 Located in Williston, Vermont, the center operates 24 hours a day, seven days a week, 365 days a year.
-The primary users of the center are state and local law enforcement officers seeking information regarding aliens encountered in the course of their daily enforcement activities.
-The center serves as a national enforcement operations center, responding to inquiries from federal, state and local criminal justice agencies concerning aliens under investigation or arrested.
+The primary users of the center are state and local law enforcement officers seeking information regarding noncitizens encountered in the course of their daily enforcement activities.
+The center serves as a national enforcement operations center, responding to inquiries from federal, state and local criminal justice agencies concerning noncitizens under investigation or arrested.

 - National Crime Information Center – The LESC administers and validates all ICE criminal and administrative records in this nationwide law enforcement consortium and criminal database.

 - Communications Center – The LESC operates a communications center that provides the National Crime Information Center (NCIC) hit confirmations (within 10 minutes) to law enforcement agencies 24 hours a day, seven days a week.
-In addition, the communications center also performs instant immigration status checks for ICE officers and provides telephonic assistance to local law enforcement agencies performing immigration alien queries.
+In addition, the communications center also performs instant immigration status checks for ICE officers and provides telephonic assistance to local law enforcement agencies performing immigration alien queries (IAQ).

 - Special Response Tasks – The LESC is the central point of contact for several special information requests.
 For example, the center conducts "Brady checks" for the FBI's National Instant Criminal Background Check system, screening the immigration status of foreign-born, non-citizen firearm permit applicants before authorizing purchase or possession of a weapon.
 The center provides daily assistance to the U.S. Secret Service by assisting in the screening of persons seeking to visit or work on the White House grounds, and it also investigates ICE detainee claims to U.S. citizenship and certain urgent requests for relief when removal is imminent.